Session Persistence

 </Card>

-<Card title="Search" icon="search" href="/core-concepts/main-operations/legacy-operations/search">
+<Card title="Recall" icon="search" href="/core-concepts/main-operations/recall">

-Query the enriched graph with specialized search types
+Query the enriched graph with v1.0 retrieval

 </Card>